You can choose from one of two tracks in this 42- to 48-credit graduate program:

 The Practitioner Specialization offers coursework required for state licensure as a professional counselor and for the National Certified Counselor credential.
 This includes the eight content areas tested in the National Counselor Exam, which many states require for licensure.
 While in this program, you'll also begin accumulating the hours of supervised psychotherapy experience required for state licensure.

-This specialization is ideally paired with UB's post-master's Certificate in Professional Counseling Studies , which allows you to build upon your M.S. degree to complete the 60 credits of graduate study necessary to practice independently as a licensed clinical professional counselor in Maryland and for similar licensure throughout the United States.
+This specialization is ideally paired with UB's post-master's Certificate in Professional Counseling Studies, which allows you to build upon your M.S. degree to complete the 60 credits of graduate study necessary to practice independently as a licensed clinical professional counselor in Maryland and for similar licensure throughout the United States.

 Our students have a nearly perfect (99 percent) first-time pass record on the National Counselor Exam.

-You'll focus on preparing yourself to facilitate effective leadership within organizations and to help those same organizations hire, train and motivate employees.
+In this 42-credit track, you'll focus on preparing yourself to facilitate effective leadership within organizations and to help those same organizations hire, train and motivate employees.

 This track prepares you for jobs: